pschan-gh/cranach/README.md

    * Each theorem-like statement is assigned an MD5 key generated from its content to facilitate labelling and referencing.

 3. A frontend web-browser-oriented presentational system.
    * It supports keyword/theorem/section hyper-referencing.
    * It features an Ace editor so users may directly render wb code to cranach and simultaneously to the browser frontend.
    * Users may export cranach file to LaTeX with a click on a button.
    * It has preliminary support for rendering latexml documents.
    * A significant portion of the frontend is devoted to presenting slideshows.

 The project currently works on browsers with XSLTProcessor support, such as Chrome, Safari, and Firefox.

+# Devel Branch

+Uses Mathjax 3.0.
+No more reliance on php